akvelon/DnA_accelerators/dataflow/flex-templates/salesforce-to-bigquery/README.md

 #### Prerequisites

-Multi-language Dataflow templates imply possible use of Python Expansion service.
-Expansion service must be used when additional customization is required for your use case.
-If all of your extra packages are available in pip, then you may not use the expansion service.
+[Dataflow Runner v2](https://cloud.google.com/dataflow/docs/runner-v2) supports multi-language pipelines out of the box by using a default expansion service with transforms from Beam SDKs.
+If your use case requires environment customizations or transforms not available in the default Beam SDKs you can create custom expansion service.
-Additional information you can find [here](../../ml/salesforce/pytorch/anomaly_detection/README.md).
+You can find additional information on creating a custom expansion service [here](../../ml/salesforce/pytorch/anomaly_detection/README.md).

 #### Creating the Dataflow Flex Template